hodovani/hodovani.github.io/books/numbers-dont-lie.md

 It seems it correlate with GDP?

-> THe best return on investment: Vaccination
+> The best return on investment: Vaccination